-- Burst logging is available on the thermocouple channel only; it is not available for the internal 10K thermistor (temperature) channel. - Once the logger is launched, the high and low burst logging limits are only checked when the logger's LCD screen refreshes once every 15 seconds.
-Therefore, if you set the logging interval to less than 15 seconds and the sensor reading falls outside the limits, the burst logging will not begin until the next 15-second refresh cycle. - The actual values for burst logging limits are set to the closest values supported by the logger based on the thermocouple type.
-In addition, burst logging mode can begin or end when the sensor reading is within the resolution specification for each thermocouple type.
-This means the value that triggers the alarm may differ slightly than the value entered. - Once the high or low condition clears, the logging interval time will be calculated using the last recorded data point in burst logging mode, not the last data point recorded in "normal mode."
+- Once the logger is launched, the high and low burst logging limits are only checked when the logger's LCD screen refreshes once every 15 seconds.
+Therefore, if you set the logging interval to less than 15 seconds and the sensor reading falls outside the limits, the burst logging will not begin until the next 15-second refresh cycle. - The actual values for the burst logging limits are set to the closest value supported by the logger.
+For example, the closest value to 85°F that the logger can record is 84.990°F and the closest value to 32°F is 32.043°F.

+- Burst logging mode can begin or end when the sensor reading is within the logger specifications of 0.02°C resolution.
+This means the value that triggers burst logging may differ slightly than the value entered.
+For example, if the high limit for a temperature alarm is set to 75.999°F, burst logging can start when the sensor reading is 75.994°F (which is within the 0.02°C resolution). - Once the high or low condition clears, the logging interval time will be calculated using the last recorded data point in burst logging mode, not the last data point recorded in "normal mode."
 For example, let's assume the logger has a 10-minute logging interval and logged a data point at 9:05.
 Then, the high limit was surpassed and burst logging began at 9:06.
 Burst logging then continued until 9:12 when the sensor reading fell back below the high limit.
-Now back in normal mode, the next logging interval will be 10 minutes from the last burst logging point, or 9:22 in this case.
+Now back in normal mode, the next logging point, or 9:22 in this case.
 If burst logging had not occurred, the next data point would have been at 9:15. - A New Interval event will appear on the plot (if you select events for plotting in the Plot Setup window) each time the logger enters or exits burst logging mode.